johner-institut/it-security-guideline/Guideline-IT-Security_EN.md

 | D.4.7 | The support materials contain the manufacturer&#39;s contact details, which can be used to contact the manufacturer, for example, in the event of problems with IT security.[^D4-04]  |    1 |   |
 | D.4.8 | The support materials also give a technical description of the product. [^D4-05] |    2 | This is an FDA requirement in particular. |

-[^13]: Examples: Network / interfaces (bandwidth, availability, ports, IP ranges, latencies, encryption, firewalls etc.), virus protection, operating systems, physical access permissions, other software that may or may not run on the system at the same time (games?, firewall, database, web server).
+[^13]: Examples: Network / interfaces (bandwidth, availability, ports, IP ranges, latencies, encryption, firewalls etc.), virus protection, operating systems, physical access permissions, other software that may or may not run on the system at the same time (e.g. games, firewall, database, web server).
 The FDA also requires an indication of the direction of communication in the interfaces.

 [^14]: Examples: User training (e.g. how to handle passwords), updating virus protection, informing the manufacturer about incidents, installing updates and patches, monitoring, backup (and restore)